 The white sucker population has been significantly reduced since control efforts were initiated in 1984 (Figure 1; Table 3).
 Chemical rehabilitation was attempted in 1983 however white suckers quickly re-populated the lake from upstream sources in Beaver Creek.
 In 1989, a manual removal program was initiated.
 In 1992 and 1995 smallmouth bass and walleye were introduced to help control YOY and adult white sucker populations.
-From 1989 to 2015, 149,694 white suckers have been removed using trap and gill nets (Table 5).
-Overall the average size of white suckers has remained high (\bar{x} TL=11.3 inches; Table 3), indicating that control efforts have reduced spawning adult abundance, and walleye and smallmouth bass have been helping control YOY populations.
-In 2015, spring trap netting and fall gill netting removed a total of 1,491 pounds of white suckers (Table 5).
+From 1989 to 2015, 149,853 white suckers have been removed using trap and gill nets (Table 5).
+Overall the average size of white suckers has remained high (\bar{x} TL=11.0 inches; Table 3), indicating that control efforts have reduced spawning adult abundance, and walleye and smallmouth bass have been helping control YOY populations.